Silvia Collatina interview

 CrypticRock.com – (laughs) Well everything is always bigger in America they say.
 The House by the Cemetery celebrates its 35th anniversary in 2016 and is still adored by a strong fan base.
 What do you think has been the key to the film’s longevity?

 Silvia Collatina – I think that nearly every Horror movie of the ’80s still remains in our memory.
-The House by the Cemetery still appeals to people thanks to its fascinating setting, the pastel colors of the movie, the mystery, the finale.
+The House by the Cemetery still appeals to people thanks to its fascinating setting, the pastel colors of the movie, the mystery, and the finale.
 Everything is still so poetic, Gothic, and horrific at the same time.

 CrypticRock.com – That is very true.
 Many fans would agree with you on that.
 Those qualities are what make the film stand out.
 You co-starred with Giovanni Frezza and Ania Pieroni, among others in The House by the Cemetery.
 Was what your experience like working with the cast and crew?
 And, do you still keep in contact with any of them?

 Silvia Collatina – All the crew was fantastic.
 I really enjoyed working with them all.
 Paolo Malco, Catriona MacColl, Giovanni Frezza …we were like a big family.
 I met some of them during Horror conventions in the USA and it has really been a great pleasure.
 Time seemed to stand still.
 As for Ania Pieroni, I did not have any relationship with her, perhaps she was angry with me, who could blame her!
-After all, I cut her throat (laughs).
+After all… I cut her throat (laughs).

 CrypticRock.com – (laughs) That is a possibility for sure.
 It is nice to hear everyone got along so well though.
-Fulci did often re-use actors and actresses in his films.
+Fulci did often reuse actors and actresses in his films.
 Were you ever invited to star in any of his other films?

 Silvia Collatina – In 1984, I had a very short but intensive role in Murderock.
 I was Molly, a girl in a wheelchair who took a pic of the killer’s jacket… a very unusual role for a girl but I really enjoyed it.